sanxiadaba/pythonBlog/README.md

 #### may report errors

 1. urllib version is too high, suggest lowering the version pip install urllib3==1.25.11
+2. If you use pycharm to run the project, it's best not to configure a flask server for it, just run the main function under app.py (for some reason, pycharm's falsk has some very strange problems))
 #### version update

 - 21-12-8